 Consolidated

-31 December 2021 31 December 2020
+31 December 31 Decem 2022 2021

 € €

-Other government grants 109,486 491,210
+Other government grants - 109,486

-Interest income 8,585 20,592
+Interest income 65,173 8,585

-Total other income 118,071 511,802
+Total other income 65,173 118,071

-Government grants and tax incentives
+Other Government grants

 Other government grants include jobkeeper payments and cash flow boost support from the Australian Government due to the impact of Covid-19.
 Grants from the government are recognised as income at their fair value where there is reasonable assurance that the grant will be received, the Company will comply with attached conditions and the grants are readily measurable.
-Government subsidies are recognised under the IAS 20 (Accounting for Government Grants and Disclosure of Government Assistance.
+Government subsidies are recognised under the IAS 20 (Accounting for Government Grants and Disclosure of Government Assistance).